-- 19 Posts at Operational Manager and above are employed on JNC Chief Officer terms and conditions, and pay levels for these posts have been evaluated using the Korn Ferry Hay (formerly Hay) Job Evaluation Scheme since 1999. - 20.
+- 16. Posts at Operational Manager and above are employed on JNC Chief Officer terms and conditions, and pay levels for these posts have been evaluated using the Korn Ferry Hay (formerly Hay) Job Evaluation Scheme since 1999. - 17.
 The JNC for Chief Officers negotiates on national (UK) annual cost of living pay increases for this group, and any award of same is determined on this basis.
 Chief Officers employed under JNC terms and conditions are contractually entitled to any national JNC pay rises.
-This Council will therefore pay these nationally agreed pay awards as and when determined, unless full Council decides otherwise. - 21.
+This Council will therefore pay these nationally agreed pay awards as and when determined, unless full Council decides otherwise. - 18.
 The following table shows the pay for the Senior Management structure:

 Level Salary

-Chief Executive £173,417
+Chief Executive £180,423

-Corporate Director for Resources and Corporate Director for People and Communities £132,613
+Corporate Director for Resources £137,970

+and Corporate Director for People

+and Communities

-Directors £122,412
+Directors £127,357

-Chief Digital Officer £98,270
+Chief Digital Officer £102,240

-Chief Officers, Assistant Directors £83,240 Level 1 5 points from £54,673 - £66,625 Level 2 5 points from £44,744 - £54,049
+Chief Officers, Assistant Directors £86,603

+Operational Managers Level 1

+5 points from £56,881 - £69,318

+Level 2

+5 points from £46,552 - £56,233

-\ Effective from 1st April 2017 in line with JNC for Chief Officers and JNC Chief Executive national pay agreement.
+Effective from 1st April 2019 in line with JNC for Chief Officers and JNC Chief Executive 2018/2019 two year national pay agreement.

-- 22. When evaluating Chief Officer posts, Korn Ferry Hay are asked to provide information on salary levels based on their assessment of relative job sizes and benchmarking against market comparisons for posts of similar size and complexity.
-Any report from Korn Ferry Hay on changes to salary levels would be presented to the Council's Employment Conditions Committee (ECC) which has the following functions delegated to it under the Council's Constitution: - (i) To consider and determine policy and issues arising from the organisation, terms and conditions of Chief Officers and Deputy Chief Officers (as defined in the Local Authorities (Standing Orders) (Wales) Regulations 2006), together with any other category of employee specified in Regulation from time to time where this is necessary, subject to the approval of Council in respect of any determination or variation of the remuneration of Chief Officers. - (ii) To decide requests for re-grading of Chief Officers and Deputy Chief Officers (as defined in the Local Authorities (Standing Orders) (Wales) Regulations 2006), together with any other category of employee specified in Regulation from time to time, whether by way of appeal by an employee against a decision to refuse a regrading application or to decide applications for re-grading which are supported, subject to the approval of Council in respect of any determination or variation of the remuneration of a Chief Officer. - 23.
-Since 2009/10 the Council has published pay details for Chief Officer posts on its website.
+- 19. When evaluating Chief Officer posts, Korn Ferry Hay are asked to provide information on salary levels based on their assessment of relative job sizes and benchmarking against market comparisons for posts of similar size and complexity.
+Any report from Korn Ferry Hay on changes to salary levels would be presented to the Council's Employment Conditions Committee (ECC) which has the following functions delegated to it under the Council's Constitution: - (i) To consider and determine policy and issues arising from the organisation, terms and conditions of Chief Officers and Deputy Chief Officers (as defined in the Local Authorities (Standing Orders) (Wales) Regulations 2006), together with any other category of employee specified in Regulation from time to time where this is necessary, subject to the approval of Council in respect of any determination or variation of the remuneration of Chief Officers. - (ii) To decide requests for re-grading of Chief Officers and Deputy Chief Officers (as defined in the Local Authorities (Standing Orders) (Wales) Regulations 2006), together with any other category of employee specified in Regulation from time to time, whether by way of appeal by an employee against a decision to refuse a regrading application or to decide applications for re-grading which are supported, subject to the approval of Council in respect of any determination or variation of the remuneration of a Chief Officer.

+- 20. Since 2009/10 the Council has published pay details for Chief Officer posts on its website.
 Previous to this, the number of officers at each salary band over £60,000 were set out.
 The information can be found in the 'Statement of Accounts' which is accessed via the tab 'Your Council' and then the link to 'Council Finance'.
-The Chief Executive pay has been published on the website since 2010. - 24.
-The current pay levels within the Council define the multiple between the lowest paid (full time equivalent) employee (£16,302) and the Chief Executive (£173,417) as [1:11] and; between the lowest paid employee (£16,302) and median Chief Officer (£83,240) as [1:5].
+The Chief Executive pay has been published on the website since 2010. - The current pay levels within the Council define the multiple between the lowest paid (full time equivalent) employee (£16,881) and the Chief Executive (£176,885) as [1:10] and; between the lowest paid employee (£16,881) and median Chief Officer (£84,905) as [1:5].

-The multiple between the median full time equivalent earnings (£22,658) and the Chief Executive (£173,417) is [1:7] and; between the median full time equivalent earnings (£22,658) and median Chief Officer (£83,240) is [1:4].
+The multiple between the median full time equivalent earnings (£23,720) and the Chief Executive (£176,885) is [1:7] and; between the median full time equivalent earnings (£23,720) and median Chief Officer (£84,905) is [1:4].

-These figures are based on basic salary on 1st April 2017.
+These figures are based on basic salary on 1st April 2018.

-25. The Council does not use performance related pay or bonuses for Chief Officers.
+22. The Council does not use performance related pay or bonuses for Chief Officers.